Oppenheimer (film): Historical accuracy

 Another technical problem accurately represented throughout the film was plutonium production.
 This can be analyzed through the occurrence of discussions of fizzle, ingenuity, engineering breakthroughs and setbacks, and once again, the determination to succeed.
 The film focused on the great cost it took to obtain the plutonium, as well as the overall process of breeding plutonium.
 Enrico Fermi, a main scientist involved in the Manhattan Project, was the one who discovered that plutonium was the element necessary to produce a spontaneous fission reaction.
 His contributions to the Manhattan Project were not included in the film as much as they were recognized in real-life.

 In the film, a scene depicts the May 31, 1945, meeting of the Interim Committee, which J. Robert Oppenheimer attended as a member of the Scientific Panel of consultants.
 In this scene, Secretary of War Henry L. Stimson is portrayed ordering the removal of Kyoto from the list of top atomic bomb targets, allegedly because it was a favored honeymoon destination for him and his wife.
-However, historian of science and nuclear weapons, Alex Wellerstein, clarifies that this portrayal is a myth.
+However General Groves pointed out in his 1962 autobiography that Stimson vetoed it to Groves personally (not in a committee meeting) because he had visited Kyoto when he was Governor-general of the Philippines.
+Kyoto had impressed him with its ancient culture; it was of great historical and religious significance, and was the ancient capital of Japan.
+Historian of science and nuclear weapons Alex Wellerstein confirmed that the portrayal is a myth.
 According to Wellerstein, Stimson's diary from his 1926 travels with his wife does not mention Kyoto, and the only brief visit they made there was in 1929, during a single night stay while on a "fact-finding" mission related to his role as Governor-General of the Philippines.
 The film's depiction overlooks that Stimson's objection to targeting Kyoto was primarily strategic rather than personal.
 He expressed this viewpoint to President Truman on multiple occasions, including at the Potsdam Conference.
-Stimson wrote in his diary on July 24, 1945, "He [Truman] again reiterated with the utmost emphasis his own concurring belief on that subject, and he was particularly emphatic in agreeing with my suggestion that if elimination was not done, the bitterness which would be caused by such a wanton act might make it impossible during the long post-war period to reconcile the Japanese to us in that area rather than to the Russians."
+Stimson wrote in his diary on July 24, 1945, "He (Truman) again reiterated with the utmost emphasis his own concurring belief on that subject, and he was particularly emphatic in agreeing with my suggestion that if elimination was not done, the bitterness which would be caused by such a wanton act might make it impossible during the long post-war period to reconcile the Japanese to us in that area rather than to the Russians."
+In Nolan's published screenplay for the film, Stimson only cites Kyoto's cultural significance for its removal from the bombing list; the line about Stimson honeymooning there was improvised on set by actor James Remar, based on his own research as he was preparing to play Stimson.